aspose-pdf/Aspose.PDF-Documentation/cpp/get-started/_index.md

 Using Aspose.PDF for C++ in your project gives you the following profits:

-- rich features;
 - platform independence;
 - performance and scalability;
-- rich Features.
+- rich features.

 For quality work you required C++ environment.
+Aspose.PDF for C++ can be used to build any type of 32-bit and 64-bit C++ application.
-Aspose.PDF supports Windows Forms and ASP.C++ applications for your usability.
+Aspose.PDF supports MFC and QT or wxWidgets C++ applications for your usability.

 ### Learn more about